noaboa97/PrtgAPI-Scripts/README.md

 1 - Users can use the ticket system<br/>
 <br/>
 <br/>
-To create a new group with AD integration and Read-only **Example**
+To create a new group with AD integration and Read-only<br/>
+**Example**
 ```powershell
 New-PrtgUsergroup -name Test123  -isadgroup 1 -adgroup YOURADGROUP -usertype 1